wjl123wjl/Aegis/README.md

 ## Train Models
-In each dataset and model, first train the base models, than the enhanced model.
+In each dataset and model, first train the base model, than the enhanced model.

 ### CIFAR10-resne32
     cd cifar10/resnet32